 Potentially Lower Fees Than TIC Investments

 Because a DST 1031 investment does not require a special purpose LLC entity that needed to be annually maintained and paid for they can potentially have lower fees in than TIC investments.

 Potentially Greater Cash Flow

-Most DST 1031s have a projected cash flow based on the anticipated rental income less expenses.
-It could have a higher net cash flow than your current rental property.
+The most common reason that investors select DSTs is for a potentially greater cash flow than they are currently receiving.
+Most DSTs have between a 4.00% – 5.50% projected cash flow based on the anticipated rental income less expenses.
+For example, if you invest $1,000,000 of equity into a DST with a 4.5% projected cash flow, this would provide a projected net annual income of $45,000.
+This could have a higher net cash flow than your current rental property.
 Note: with all real estate the income cannot be guaranteed because the rental income and expenses can increase or decrease unexpectedly.

-Virtually all the loans within the DST 1031s that are approved by Primex are non-recourse which means the investor does not personally guarantee them.
+Virtually all the loans within the DST 1031s that are approved by DAI Securities, LLC are non-recourse which means the investor does not personally guarantee them.

 Easier access to financing for investors needing debt on their replacement property and potentially quicker closings.

 Investors like the pre-arranged DST 1031 programs so that some of their 1031 risk is removed.

 Access to Institutional Grade properties which are typically larger commercial properties that previously required significant capital to purchase.